-Courses include instruction in freehand sketching, history of architecture, renovation and restoration, site planning, and technical communications.
-Architectural Technology electives include bath and kitchen, interior detailing, building code (legal), small building residential design and more.Courses Program Standards
+Courses include instruction in visual representation, history of architecture, building science, site planning and technical communications.
+Electives can include bath and kitchen, interior detailing, building code (legal), small building residential design and more.Courses Program Standards

 Upon successful completion of the program, a graduate will: